 Most technology providers have built their business by working with every conceivable type of business.
-To adapt to changing service models, vendors and channel leaders are strongly recommending vertical focus.
-The advice is, in large part, based on the way customers search for technology solutions on the internet.
-Your potential clients are getting more and more specific, looking for service providers that understand their industry.
+To adapt to changing service models, vendors and

 The great news is that a shift to an industry-specific focus doesn’t mean that you have to leave the rest behind.
 There is no reason to stop building your regional business through local targeting and face-to-face networking.
 But the internet has opened up the opportunity to build connections within industry communities that will expand your horizons and extend your business.